Aalborg University: Library and Press

 Aalborg University Library is a public research library for the North Jutland region.
 The library's primary mission is to support research and education at Aalborg University by providing appropriate information and documentation.
 The main branch of the University Library is located at Kroghstræde 3 in Aalborg, which is linked to smaller branches located on other campuses in Aalborg, Esbjerg, and Copenhagen.

 Aalborg University through Aalborg University Press is a publisher of wide range of journals, and among them four journals are listed in Scopus: International Journal of Sustainable Energy Planning and Management, Journal of Somaesthetics, Journal of China and International Relations and Academic quarter (Journal for humanistic research).
 Other journals are, for example, Journal of Business Models, Coaching Psychology - The Danish Journal of Coaching Psychology, Journal of Problem Based Learning in Higher Education, Globe: A Journal of Language, Culture and Communication, Music Therapy in Psychiatry Online.

 Aalborg University Press was founded in 1978 and it focuses on political science, sociology, media and cultural studies.
 However, according to Scopus, the journal with highest score and number of citations is International Journal of Sustainable Energy Planning and Management, with focus on Energy System analysis, Economics, Socio economics and Feasibility studies as well as specific feasibility studies and analyses of the transition to sustainable energy systems.
 All journals are Open Access and most of the journal content is peer-reviewed.
 Majority of authors are affiliated with Aalborg University (AU), but few of the authors are international scholars, since AU is an international orientated University.

-Special action areas and cross-disciplinary research
+Research

 AAU conducts research within all faculties.
 Aalborg University is among the leading universities in the world within health technology research, wireless communication, energy, computer science, innovation economics and comparative welfare studies.
 AAU has established centres for telecommunication at Birla Institute of Technology in India, at Bandung Institute of Technology in Indonesia, and at the University of Rome.
 Furthermore, AAU has established a research centre for health technology at Xi'an Jiaotong University in China.

 AAU has conducted several experiments in the field of CubeSat technology.
 The first AAU CubeSat was launched on 30 June 2003, the second (called AAUSAT-II) on 28 April 2008 and the third will be launched in Q1, 2013.
 After launching AAUSAT3 the fourth will begin development.

 AAU has always adopted a cross-disciplinary, problem-based approach to research which often requires contributions from a number of scientific disciplines.
 Aalborg University has five cross-disciplinary action areas: